 Along with crunching the numbers, don’t forget to take your career plans into account.
 If you’re drawn to a career in public service, this program could be the right move.
 On the other hand, it’s probably not worth committing a decade of your life to a career path that’s not the right fit just for the sake of loan forgiveness.

-And if PSLF doesn’t seem like such a good idea on closer inspection, then check out other options for student loan forgiveness, as well as strategies to may repayment easier or cheaper, such as refinancing.
+And if PSLF doesn’t seem like such a good idea on closer inspection, check out other options for student loan forgiveness, as well as strategies to make repayment easier or cheaper, such as student loan refinancing.

 |Lender||Variable APR||Eligible Degrees|